pubkey/rxdb/docs-src/docs/electron-database.md

 # Electron Database

 [Electron](https://www.electronjs.org/) (aka Electron.js) is a framework developed by github which is designed to create desktop applications with the Web technology stack consisting of HTML, CSS and JavaScript.
 Because the desktop application runs on the clients device, it is suitable to use a database that can store and query data locally.
-This allows to create so called [offline first](./offline-first.md) apps that even work when to user has no internet connection.
+This allows to create so called [local first](./offline-first.md) apps that store data locally and even work when to user has no internet connection.
 While there are many options to store data in Electron, for complex realtime apps, using [RxDB](https://rxdb.info/) is recommended because it is a database made for UI-based client side application, not a server-side database.

 <p align="center">